 “Money meant to help poor Mississippians was instead used to buy expensive cars, sponsor a college baseball tournament, hire family members of a top state official and pay Brett Favre for speeches he never gave,” wrote Clarion-Ledger reporter Luke Ramseth.

 Your tax-deductible gift helps our journalists report the truth and hold Christian leaders and organizations accountable.
-Give a gift of $30 or more to The Roys Report this month, and you will receive a copy of “Hurt and Healed by the Church” by Ryan George.
-To donate, click here.
+Donate $50 or more to The Roys Report this month, and you can elect to receive “The Scandal of Leadership: Unmasking the Powers of Domination in the Church” by JR Woodward, click here.

 Favre denied the charges against him, tweeting, “I would never accept money for no-show appearances, as the state of Mississippi auditor, @ShadWhite, claims.”